adroit-sites-llc/Adroit-Sites-LLC-Wordpress-Infinite-Expandable-Dropdown-Menus/README.md

 # Adroit-Sites-LLC-Wordpress-Infinite-Expandable-Dropdown-Menus

-Infonite expandable dropdown menus in jquery, javascript, html 3 and css 2
+Infinite expandable dropdown menus in jquery, javascript, html 3 and css 2

 I don't know abouther these licenses currently.
 I believe the Wordpress and jquery licenses are open source.
 My company has the copyright on the infinite expandable drop down menu, but there was a bug.